Japan in January 2026: Guide to Powder Ski & Winter Fun

 Capture the Bathing Snow Monkey

-You might already appreciate the allure of hot springs, but humans aren't the only ones who benefit from this natural wonder.
+You might already appreciate the allure of hot springs, but humans are not the only ones who benefit from this natural wonder.
 Japan is abundant in natural hot springs, and even the wildlife indulges in their warmth.
 At the Snow Monkey Park in Nagano, many furry monkeys can be seen packing in the warm water pools, with their adorable pink faces contrasting against the snowy backdrop.
 It's a delightful sight that rivals the enjoyment experienced by humans.

 Try Some Exciting Activities at the Ski Resort